Documentary Organization of Canada

 The Documentary Organization of Canada (DOC) is a non-profit organization representing the interests of independent documentary filmmakers in Canada.
-Founded as the Canadian Independent Film Caucus (CIFC) in the 1980s Canada.
+It was founded as the Canadian Independent Film Caucus (CIFC) in the 1980s.

 DOC advocates for documentary filmmakers nationwide on issues that affect the industry, and offers professional development workshops and networking opportunities.
 DOC was a founder of the Hot Docs Canadian International Documentary Festival in 1995,[2] and of the national magazine Point of View (POV).

 History

 The Documentary Organization of Canada (DOC) is the collective voice of Canada’s independent documentary creators.
 DOC began in 1983 as the Canadian Independent Film Caucus (CIFC) to represent the interests of Canada’s growing community of indi-doc filmmakers.

 In 2008, DOC celebrated its 25th anniversary.
 It was founded by a dozen independent filmmakers who were invited and brought together by Cinema Canada magazine to a round table discussion of the film production scene.
 The following year, in 1983, a different group of filmmakers began meeting on their own in Toronto.
 These documentarians got together to discuss collective benefits (such as a dental plan), but it was a vital need for political representation and advocacy that inspired the group to create an organization of independent documentary filmmakers.
 They founded what would later be called the Canadian Independent Film Caucus (CIFC), which was subsequently incorporated as the Documentary Organization of Canada (DOC) in 2003.